desduggan/Cloud_Server_Setup/README.md

 In this step we need to tell Apache to serve the project using a virtualhost and wsgi file.

 ##### Virtualhost
 To actually serve the projet, Apache needs to have a virtualhost.
-First, go to that directory on the filesystme:
+First, go to that directory on the filesystem:

 	$ cd /etc/apache2/sites-available